jakedohm/ontherocks-headless/readme.md

 ### 3. Configure your environment

+1. Clone `.env.example` to and create `.env`
 1. Run `./craft setup/security-key` to create a security key
-2. Open the `.env` file in the project root, and make any necessary configurations (DB server/user/pass, etc.)
+1. Open your new `.env`, and make any necessary configurations (DB server/user/pass, etc.)

 ## Gridsome